agucova/agucova.github.io/about/about-en.md

 lang: en
 ---
 ## About me
-I'm an 19 year old student and activist with a great deal of love for computing and science.
+I'm an 19 year old engineering student and activist with a great deal of love for computing and science.

 At 10 I started programming in multiple languages, my first being LUA, to then start programming in Java for the development of mods and plugins for the videogame Minecraft.
 After a while, I gained interest in the cybersecurity field, where I started being an active member of ["Seguridad Informática Chile"](https://hacking.cl).
 Today I program mainly in Python, while ocassionaly working on lower-level languages such as C, but my main interest has shifted from computing towards biomedical engineering in general.